A man in distress covers his face surrounded by multiple pointing fingers.

 Questioning your decisions: You might find your choices scrutinized, with probing questions about why you’re stepping away from certain practices or beliefs.

-Framing judgment as care: Phrases like “I’m just worried about you” or “I’m concerned for your soul” can make it clear that they believe you are on a dangerous path, even if it’s phrased with love.
+Framing judgment as care: Phrases like “I’m just worried about you” or “I’m concerned for your soul” can make it clear that they believe you are on a dangerous path.
+Even if they phrase it with love.

 The challenge is that this type of concern is often less about your well-being and more about preserving the relationship on their terms.
 Your faith expansion disrupts the familiar dynamic, and the “fix-it” mentality becomes an attempt to restore the status quo.